Sunday, January 16, 2011

 Let me tell you how high an honor this is for me.
 I deserve none of it, and pass the credit and praise to the One to whom all praise and credit is due, but this is what I think it is all about.
 This comment is the very definition of grace.

 Do you think I write this because I want to champion a holiday?
 No!
-My goal is not to get people to start keeping Christmas.
-My goal is to free people from the shackles of the lies so they can have an unencumbered relationship with the Lord.
+We here at ABD champion the truth, not holidays.
+Out goal is not to get people to start keeping Christmas.
+Our goal is to free people from the shackles of the lies so they can have an unencumbered relationship with the Lord.

 If the truth makes one feel free to observe Christmas after that, that’s their business.
 And if one does not want to keep Christmas, that's their business too.
-But please, there is no reason to use falsehoods to justify your choice or to attack faithful Christians.
 If you keep it, keep it.
 If not, then not.
 Either way, just do it in faith with thanks to God.

 (ROM.
 14: 5-6a, 10) 5 One person esteems one day above another; another esteems every day alike.
 Let each be fully convinced in his own mind.
 6 He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it.